-CAUTION: A fully loaded Air Nautique will handle differently than an unloaded one.
+CAUTION: A fully loaded Ski Nautique Open Bow will handle differently than an unloaded one.
 Drive and turn the boat more cautiously when you have a full load in the boat.
 As wakeboarding has developed, we have witnessed the advent of ballast systems, which add weight and increase the size of the wake.
-The simplest ballast systems on the market are the water bladder type, such as the "Launch Pad" or "Fat Sac".
-It is not uncommon to see people put two such systems in the back of the Air Nautique® or Ski Nautique® and then put additional people in the boat.
+The simplest ballast systems on the market are the water bladder type, such as the "Launch Pad".

 Please be advised that by using this practice, it is extremely easy to overload the boat.
 Each Correct Craft, Inc. boat is required to have a capacity label that lists the maximum weight of people and gear that can be placed in the boat.
-The quest for the "phattest" wake, has caused people to go to excess, and when they do that, it can be expected that the boat may function in an adverse manner, possibly resulting in injury to persons inside and/or outside of the boat.
+The quest for the "phattest" wake has caused people to go to excess and when they do, it can be expected that the boat may function in an adverse manner, possibly resulting in injury to persons inside and/or outside of the boat.
 Correct Craft, Inc. must advise that overloading the boat in such a way may be dangerous.